jensjeflensje/minecraft_imagery/README.md

 Please refer to [this readme](./src/main/java/dev/jensderuiter/minecraft_imagery/image/README.md) for the developer guide on image captures.

+### Skript integration
+Apart from the library supporting Java integrations (which is its primary goal), a Skript integration can also be used.
+Please check out [this readme](./src/main/java/dev/jensderuiter/minecraft_imagery/skript/README.md).

 ### Storage system
 The library also has an easy-to-use storage system for generated images.
 Please refer to [this readme](./src/main/java/dev/jensderuiter/minecraft_imagery/storage/README.md)